microsoft/VirtualClient/website/docs/workloads/ctstraffic/ctstraffic-profiles.md

   * win-x64, win-arm64

 * **Supports Disconnected Scenarios**
-  * Yes.
-Internet connection not required.
+  * No. Internet connection required.

 * **Dependencies**
   The dependencies defined in the 'Dependencies' section of the profile itself are required in order to run the workload operations effectively.